 In 2007, the Company was served with a lawsuit filed in federal court in California by two former employees who allege they were not paid all wages due and owing for time worked, that they were not paid in a timely manner upon termination of their employment and that they did not receive accurate itemized wage statements.
 They filed the suit as a class action and seek to include in the class all of the Company's former employees in the state of California.
 The Company responded with a motion to dismiss which the Court denied.
 The Company thereafter answered and opposed plaintiffs' motion for class certification.
 The Court denied certification on the grounds their counsel failed to demonstrate he would adequately represent the class as required by the applicable federal rule.
 Plaintiffs have now engaged other counsel.
-The Company will contest any effort by plaintiffs to certify a class.
+The Company will defend the plaintiffs' anticipated effort to seek class certification.

 In 2008, the Company was served with a lawsuit filed in federal court in the state of Alabama by one present and one former store manager, both females, alleging that they and other female store managers similarly situated were paid less than male store managers for performing jobs of equal skill and effort.
 They seek monetary damages, back pay, injunctive and other relief.
-The Company has filed in response to the Complaint, its answer denying the plaintiffs' allegations and a motion to transfer the venue of the case from the Alabama court to the U.S, District Court for the Eastern District of Virginia.
+The Company has filed in response to the Complaint, its answer denying the plaintiffs' allegations and a motion to transfer the venue of the case from the Alabama court to the U.S, District Court for the Eastern District of Virginia, which motion was denied.